coop-git/YamahaMusicCast/README.md

 Binding to control Yamaha models via their MusicCast protocol (aka Yamaha Extended Control).
 With support for 4 zones : main, zone2, zone3, zone4.
 Main is always present.
 Zone2, Zone3, Zone4 are read from the model.

+UDP events are captured to reflect changes in the binding for
+- Power
+- Mute
+- Volume
+- Input

 For Music Cast, the different Things are read via the OpenHAB REST API.

 ## Supported Things